Skip to content

 ---

-To publish a note marked as shared, open the Command palette all the way to the left in Obsidian and choose GitHub Publisher: Upload single current active note
+To publish a note marked as shared, open the Command palette all the way to the left in Obsidian and choose GitHub Publisher: Upload single current active note from within the note.

 You can also choose to publish all shared notes at once.